School strikes: NUT and NASUWT vote for more action over pensions

 Two-thirds of UK schools were closed by the November action.

-The two big teachers' unions are holding their annual conferences this weekend.'Good as it gets'
+The two big teachers' unions are holding their annual conferences this weekend.

 The government says public sector pension reforms are vital and that the present deal is as "good as it gets".